1. We somewhat get to experience all four seasons.

 The Kellogg’s brand was founded in Michigan in 1906.

-WE THROW OCTOPUSES ON THE ICE.
+WE THROW OCTOPI ON THE ICE.
 WHY?
 BECAUSE WE CAN.

-And because in 1952 the eight legs symbolized the then 8 wins the Red Wings needed to win the Stanley Cup, the tradition stuck ever since.
-Now with 16 wins needed, two inflatable octopuses are hung above the ice during playoff runs.
+And because the eight legs symbolized the eight wins the Red Wings needed to win the Stanley Cup in 1952.
+Needless to say, the tradition stuck ever since.
+Now, with 16 wins needed, two inflatable octopi hang above the ice during playoff runs.

-18. Michigan’s Adventure is the little sister theme park to Cedar Point.
+18. Michigan’s Adventure is the little sister theme park to Cedar Point, one of the best amusement parks in America.

 19. Motown music originated here.

-Motown Records was founded in 1959 by Berry Gordy and has served some of the best musicians in the world including Diana Ross and the Supremes, Smokey Robinson and the Miracles, Stevie Wonder, the Temptations, Marvin Gaye and Michael Jackson and the Jackson Five.
-Motown music has made what is possibly the biggest influence on the music industry since its creation, to everything from pop to hip-hop.
+Motown Records was founded in 1959 by Berry Gordy and has served some of the best musicians in the world, like Diana Ross and the Supremes, Stevie Wonder, and Michael Jackson.
+You’re welcome.

 20. Just a city boy, born and raised in…